JamFox/quartz.jamfox.dev/content/Have we become programmed to be too materialistic.md

 From: https://tildes.net/~talk/194r/have_we_become_programmed_to_be_too_materialistic

+The end of capitalism and the modern productivity, power, wealth accumulation culture will realize as a painful revolution or extinction.

+The nirvana of capitalism is the current state: straddling the fine line between the unhappiness of everyone at the bottom and accumulating as much as possible to the top.
+Keep people as stretched out, stressed, unhappy, disidentified as possible, but not enough to bring revolution.
+Either the planet and humans are destroyed or the value of humans is automated out of life itself (humans need not apply).

+Right now the automation is driving people out of jobs, removing them of their usefulness and livelihood, thus making companies and processes more efficient and productive.
+This could be good, people in principle could all work less, but those benefits are only reaped by the companies, not the people being automated out.

+The end is where companies live for only themselves, without requiring humans at all, they may not even serve humans or humanity, only a couple of dudes at the top.
+Nothing for everyone else.

 ## Space in Japan vs UK

 > Japan is a small island country (especially when compared to the US), so the Japanese have to be VERY mindful of space; whereas America has TONS of space, so people keep buying crap to fill said space.